 It’s a common belief that if the older person remains at home, especially if she’s lived there for a number of years, naturally the person will be safe.
 She knows every nook and cranny of the home: that one creaky board in the hallway, the sharp corners of the coffee table to avoid, and the path from her bed to the bathroom like the back of her hand.
 Yet falls in the home take place more often for seniors than in any other environment, often resulting in serious injury or even death.

-At Morning Glory Home Care, providers of home health care Edwardsville, IL families trust, we’re committed to making sure that older individuals stay safe at home, and have provided the room-by-room fall prevention checklist below to help families ensure the safety of their loved ones.
+At Morning Glory Home Care, providers of home care in Belleville and nearby areas, we’re committed to making sure that older individuals stay safe at home, and have provided the room-by-room fall prevention checklist below to help families ensure the safety of their loved ones.
 Take a walk with us through each room of the home to identify what alterations may be necessary in your senior loved one’s home.

 Entryway: Falls are common at the entrance to seniors’ homes.
 Wet or icy sidewalks and stairs make walking areas slick, and hands full of packages, bags, a purse, etc. make it difficult to grasp handrails.
 First, make sure that appropriate handrails are in place, along both sides of stairs, and an absorbent door mat is in front of the door.
 A small table positioned near the door allows for possessions to be set down as the door is unlocked and shoes are wiped dry.
 Nonslip material placed inside the doorway is also helpful for reducing the risk of a fall when coming into the home.